-Cyber events are man-made perils and as such the threat landscape is dynamic and evolving.
-This risk of cyber-attacks could be exacerbated by geopolitical tensions, including hostile actions taken by nation-states and terrorist organisations.
-There is also a risk that increases in the frequency and severity of loses to our clients from Cyber events could adversely affect the results of our operations, financial condition or liquidity.
-In addition, our exposure to cyber events potentially includes exposure through "non-affirmative" coverages, meaning risks and potential losses associated with policies where cyber risk is not explicitly included or excluded in the policy wording.
-As this is a relatively new peril, even in cases where losses from cyber events are explicitly excluded, there can be no assurance that a court or arbitration panel will interpret policy language in line with the intention of the exclusion.
+Risks from cybersecurity threats are dynamic and fast evolving, and could be exacerbated by geopolitical tensions, including hostile actions taken by nation-states and terrorist organizations.
+There is a risk that increases in the frequency and severity of cybersecurity incidents affecting us, our clients, or our third-party service providers could materially adversely affect our results of operations, financial condition or liquidity.
+The losses incurred from these risks are also dependent on our clients' and our third-party service providers' cybersecurity practices and defences, as well as how policy terms and conditions interact with the evolving threat landscape.

+In addition, our exposure to cybersecurity incidents potentially includes exposure through "non-affirmative" coverages, meaning risks and potential losses associated with policies where cybersecurity risk is not explicitly included or excluded in the policy terms and conditions.
+As this is a relatively new risk, even in cases where losses from cybersecurity incidents are explicitly excluded, there can be no assurance that a court or arbitration panel will interpret policy language in line with the intention of the exclusion.